operator-framework/enhancements/enhancements/sdk-external-and-pluggable-validations.md

 take in one (1) argument, the bundle directory.

-Since the [existing validators](#default-validators-run-by-operator-sdk) already output `ManifestErrors`, it's easiest if we simply print that out as JSON to stdout.
+Since the [existing validators](#default-validators-run-by-operator-sdk) already output `ManifestResult`, it's easiest if we simply print that out as JSON to stdout.

-An example POC that takes an existing validator and outputs `ManifestErrors` can be found at [validator-poc][validator-poc1]
+An example POC that takes an existing validator and outputs `ManifestResult` can be found at [validator-poc][validator-poc1]

 Another example of a migration can be find at [ocp-olm-catalog-validator][camila-poc].
-This particular example does NOT yet output `ManifestErrors` format.
+This particular example does NOT yet output `ManifestResult` format.

 TODO: do we need to add `json` tags to these structs? https://github.com/operator-framework/api/blob/master/pkg/validation/errors/error.go#L9-L16